 Additional mortality in Denny Wood has been attributed to significant storms in 1987 and 1990, and in the case of smaller stemmed trees to debarking by grey squirrels and self-thinning (Mountford and Peterken, 2003; Mountford et al., 1999).

 One striking feature of the current results is that mortality of beech is continuing.
 For example, between 1996/9 and 2014, 13 of 61 subplots declined in BA with mean decline of 32%.
 While this continued death may be partly attributable to the 1976 drought, weather events linked to climate change may also have contributed to this mortality.
 Our study showed that growing season temperatures have consistently increased in the area and that droughts have resulted in numerous serious water deficits since 1976.
 Indeed the drought recorded in 1995 was of comparable magnitude to that of 1976.
 While the lack of temporal resolution in our data prevents identification of direct linkages between drought and beech dieback in the New Forest, beech appears to be particularly sensitive to drought, and thus we are confident this is a major driver of the dieback we observed in our study site.
-In our study site drought may have also promoted mortality of beech caused by Phytophthora fungi which have been recorded in the New Forest (Forestry Commission England, 2015) and have had apparently caused widespread mortality elsewhere in Europe and the USA (Jung, 2009; Jung et al., 2006).

 Increased summer temperatures and water deficits appear to have resulted in beech dieback throughout its European range (Jump et al., 2006; Zimmermann et al., 2015).
 This apparent drought sensitivity may partly be as a result of beech having relatively shallow roots limiting its ability to exploit water (Peterken and Mountford, 1996).
 Drought can cause the xylem potential of beech to drop rapidly primarily due to its poor ability to take up water under drought conditions (Scharnweber et al., 2011).
 Beech exploits a small area of soil intensively and appears unable to expand its root system to exploit damper soils when stressed (Lang et al., 2010) and combined with the high turnover of fine roots when stressed (Meir and Leuschner, 2008) this may further stress beech trees under drought conditions.
 Beech trees from damper climates are less tolerant to drought be lower (Packham et al., 2012), meaning that forests in the UK where beech makes up a large proportion of the canopy may inherently be less resilient to drought when compared to similar forests in continental Europe.

 The potential impacts of increases in the incidence of drought on forests have recently been highlighted by Allen et al. (2010) and Scholes et al. (2014).
 However, many of the examples provided by Allen et al. (2010) and Scholes et al. (2014) are based on relatively short-term observations, with few studies analysing the process of forest dieback over multiple decades, as we have done in this study.
 Such long term datasets are vital for improving understanding of forest dynamics (Schimming et al., 2010), particularly following droughts which can cause mortality decades after the occurrence of drought stress (Bigler et al., 2007; Pedersen, 1998, 1999).
 However, the processes leading to drought-induced mortality of trees are poorly understood (Choat et al., 2012; McDowell et al., 2011; Sala et al., 2010) and as noted above, drought may be just one of several interacting factors responsible for the dieback observed here.

+In our study site drought may have also promoted mortality of beech caused by Phytophthora fungi which have been recorded in the New Forest (Forestry Commission England, 2015) and have had apparently caused widespread mortality elsewhere in Europe and the USA (Jung, 2009; Jung et al., 2006).

 Threshold responses and resilience